r-teller/terraform-google-appliance-paloalto/README.md

     --range=192.168.0.0/24 \
     --region=us-central1
 ```

+Note that you will need to update `main.tf` if you create less or more VPC networks than the standard four.
+Creating networks after they have been deployed will require redeployment of the compute instance that runs the Palo Alto appliance.

 Update the SSH public key in `ssh_key.pub` to your SSH public key.
 This key will be used for logging into the Palo Alto appliances.